JunfLi-TJU/OKL-Hinge/README.md

 We implement all algorithms with R on a Windows machine with 2.8 GHz Core(TM) i7-1165G7 CPU. execute each experiment 10 times with random permutation of all datasets and average all of the results.

+To run the code, you must set the paths following the code, or set new paths.
 The default path of codes is "D:/experiment/Conference Paper/ECML/ECML2022".
-The path of datasets is "D:/experiment/online learning dataset/regression/" or "D:/experiment/online learning dataset/binary C/".
-The store path is "D:/experiment/Conference Paper/ECML/ECML2022/ECML2022 Result/".
-You can also change all of the default paths.
+The path of datasets is "D:/experiment/AAAI2023/dataset".
+The store path is "D:/experiment/AAAI2023/Result/".

 The baseline algorithms include: OKS, RF-OKS, Raker and LKMBooks.
 Our algorithms include: OKS++, IOKS, RF-OKS++ and RF-IOKS.